dev-emmanuelj/dev-emmanuelj/README.md

 ![Emmanuel](https://github.com/emmanuelj-unit/emmanuelj-unit/blob/main/OIG1.KyUqbMpTNz.r99h7u77K-1.jpg)
 # About: Emmanuel

-Hi, I'm a software engineer who loves both coding and technically documenting processes.
+Hi, I'm a software engineer with love for coding and technically documenting processes.
 As a full-stack web developer, I enjoy finding solutions to complex problem.
 Whether I'm tackling a tough bug or writing up some tech docs, I bring my passion to everything I do.

 ## 🚀 Technical Skills